 2011: Concerts, radios & TV for the album "Fais-moi une fleur" by Maurane

-2011 > 2017: Touring with Joel Favreau, guitarist of Georges Brassens
+2011 > 2017: Tours with Joel Favreau, guitarist of Georges Brassens

 2016: Creation of the new sound identity of the 2nd state radio in Morocco "2M"

-2019: "Le Bal des Mondes" tour
+2019: "Le Bal des Mondes" on tour

-2020: Release of the album "Acoustic Tales" in duet with guitarist Bruno Bongarçon (album intended for soundtracks)
+2020: Album "Acoustic Tales" in duet with guitarist Bruno Bongarçon (album intended for soundtracks)

 2020: Participation in the album "Frenchy" by Thomas Dutronc